mlcommons/ck/docs/guide/cbench-commands.md

-# cBrain commands
+# cBench commands

-After installing the [CK client (cBrain)](../getting-started/installation) you can use the following commands:
+After installing [cBench](../getting-started/installation) you can use the following commands: